Home Sănătate How does a lack of vitamins and microelements manifest?

 • age spots appear on the face;

-• nails begin to exfoliate, fade, there is no shine and brittleness appears.
+• nails begin to peel, fade, there is no shine and fragility appears.

-If the lack of vitamins becomes critical, then the deficiency manifests itself in the form of diseases of the gastrointestinal tract (ulcer, frequent heartburn, gastritis, etc.), the genitourinary system, infectious diseases, uterine bleeding, allergies, diabetes, hepatitis, etc.
+If the lack of vitamins becomes critical, then the deficiency manifests itself in the form of diseases of the gastrointestinal tract (ulcers, frequent heartburn, gastritis, etc.), genitourinary system, infectious diseases, uterine bleeding, allergies, diabetes mellitus, hepatitis, etc.

-In this case, it is possible to highlight specific symptoms, depending on which vitamin from the entire group is lacking in the body.
+In this case, specific symptoms can be identified, depending on which particular vitamin from the entire group is lacking in the body.

-• Lack of B1: fatigue; weak memory; fast heartbeat; shortness of breath even with little effort; sleep problems, frequent headaches.
-Prolonged vitamin deficiency is expressed in the appearance of creepy legs, pain when probing the calf muscles, weakness in the muscles.
+• Lack of B1: fatigue; weak memory; rapid heartbeat; shortness of breath even with slight effort; problems sleeping, frequent headaches.
+A long-term lack of vitamin is expressed in the appearance of goosebumps in the legs, pain when palpating the calf muscles, and weakness in the muscles.

-• Lack of B2: peeling of the skin on the face; seizures; frequent appearance of barley; poor eyesight; lowering the level of hemoglobin; frequent depression or unreasonable bad mood, irritability.
+• Deficiency B2: peeling of the skin on the face; jams; frequent appearance of styes; poor vision; decreased hemoglobin levels; frequent depression or causeless bad mood, irritability.

-• Lack of B3: dermatitis; frequent dizziness; the occurrence of tinnitus; loss of appetite; frequent SARS and other infectious diseases; memory losses.
+• Lack of B3: dermatitis; frequent dizziness; the occurrence of tinnitus; loss of appetite; frequent ARVI and other infectious diseases; memory lapses.

-• Vitamin B5 deficiency is rare, due to its presence in many foods, albeit in small quantities.
-The main symptoms of its lack are frequent numbness of the legs.
-And with a prolonged deficiency, problems with the brain, weight problems (up to obesity), as well as diseases of the mucous membranes may appear.
+• Vitamin B5 deficiency is rare, which is due to its presence in many foods, albeit in small quantities.
+The main symptoms of its deficiency include frequent numbness in the legs.
+And with a long-term deficiency, problems with the brain, weight problems (even obesity), and diseases of the mucous membrane may appear.

-• Lack of B7: skin lesions; drowsiness and constant weakness; loss of appetite; depression; nausea; conjunctivitis; decrease in hemoglobin levels; brittle nails; failure of amino acid and carbohydrate metabolism; low blood pressure.
+• B7 deficiency: skin lesions; drowsiness and constant weakness; loss of appetite; depression; nausea; conjunctivitis; decreased hemoglobin levels; brittle nails; failure of amino acid and carbohydrate metabolism; low blood pressure.

-• Lack of B9: lack of appetite; hair and skin problems; the white of the eyes turns yellowish; serious loss of strength; the development of anemia; severe shortness of breath with little effort; irritability; frequent dizziness; pain in the tongue and abdomen; nausea.
+• B9 deficiency: lack of appetite; hair and skin problems; the whites of the eyes become yellowish; serious loss of strength; development of anemia; severe shortness of breath with little effort; irritability; frequent dizziness; pain in the tongue and abdomen; nausea.

-• Lack of B10: failure in the synthesis of red blood cells; neurasthenia; decreased libido; lack of milk (in nursing mothers); migraine; early gray hair; profuse hair loss; constipation, diarrhea, flatulence and other bowel problems.
+• Lack of B10: failure in the synthesis of red blood cells; neurasthenia; decreased libido; lack of milk (in nursing mothers); migraines; early gray hair; excessive hair loss; constipation, diarrhea, flatulence and other intestinal problems.

-• Lack of B11: muscle weakness; fast fatiguability; heart problems; slow breakdown of fat cells - as a result, weight problems and no diet is effective; kidney and liver problems.
+• Lack of B11: muscle weakness; fatigue; heart problems; slow breakdown of fat cells - as a result, weight problems and no diet is effective; kidney and liver problems.

-• Lack of B12: dandruff; weak bones; brittle nails; symptoms of atherosclerosis; calf pain; nervousness; bowel problems; weak blood vessels.
+• Lack of B12: dandruff; weak bones; brittle nails; symptoms of atherosclerosis; pain in the calves; nervousness; problems with bowel function; weak blood vessels.

-To make up for the lack of B vitamins, it is enough to revise your diet and include in it those foods in which it is found.
+To compensate for the lack of B vitamins, it is enough to review your diet and include in it those foods in which it is found.

 vitamin-b-2

-However, in case of a serious shortage, when you need to take emergency measures, you need to contact a specialist who will prescribe additional sources for obtaining the necessary vitamins.
+However, in case of a serious shortage, when you need to take emergency measures, you need to contact a specialist who will prescribe additional sources of obtaining the necessary vitamins.

 Vitamin deficiency can occur even in those who try to adhere to proper nutrition.
 Why does this happen?
-Everything is very simple, already existing diseases may be to blame.
+It’s very simple; existing diseases may be to blame.

-• As numerous studies have shown, people who often experience stress are more likely to be deficient in vitamins, because the body begins to actively process B1, B2, B5 and B6 during emotional outbursts.
-If a meager diet is added to this, pathologies cannot be avoided.
-That is why, after severe stress and hassle, people feel fatigue and general malaise.
+• As numerous studies have shown, people who often experience stress are more likely to lack vitamins, because the body begins to actively process B1, B2, B5 and B6 during emotional outbursts.
+If a poor diet is added to this, pathologies cannot be avoided.
+That is why, after severe stress and hassle, people feel tired and generally unwell.

-• With the pathology of the digestive system, there is a failure in the synthesis of vitamins, which leads to poor digestibility and deficiency.
+• With pathology of the digestive organs, there is a failure in the synthesis of vitamins, which leads to poor absorption and deficiency.

-• Thyroid problems can lead to a lack of vitamin B2.
+• Problems with the thyroid gland can cause a lack of vitamin B2.

 • Long-term use of antidepressants, antibiotics and other pharmacological drugs leads to general vitamin deficiency.

-• The period of pregnancy also leads to a lack of vitamins, because the need for them increases.
+• The pregnancy period also leads to a lack of vitamins, because the need for them increases.

-• Keeping a constant intake of contraceptives increases the body's need for vitamin B2.
+• Constantly taking contraceptives increases the body's need for vitamin B2.

 • Low stomach acidity leads to a lack of vitamin B3.

-• And, of course, the most common and commonplace reason for a lack of vitamins is unhealthy diet.
+• And, of course, the most common and commonplace reason for a lack of vitamins is poor nutrition.

 vitamin_d_v_produktah_pitaniya

 Vitamin D plays an important role in the skeletal system.
-It also affects blood clotting, skeletal muscle contraction, and the central nervous system.
-With its insufficiency, the whole organism suffers.
+It also affects blood clotting, contraction of skeletal muscles, and the central nervous system.
+If it is deficient, the entire body suffers.

-According to statistics, every fourth inhabitant of the planet suffers from a lack of vitamin D, the reason for this is the lack of sunlight, poor nutrition, stress.
+According to statistics, every fourth person on the planet suffers from a lack of vitamin D; the reasons for this are said to be insufficient sunlight, poor nutrition, and stress.
 Vitamin D has two forms.
-In its synthetic version, production occurs under the rays of the sun, when they come into contact with the skin - this is D2.
-But D3 is already a natural element that is contained in foods and enters the body with food.
+In its synthetic version, production occurs under the rays of the sun when they come into contact with the skin - this is D2.
+But D3 is already a natural element that is found in products and enters the body with food.
 In any case, each of them helps the proper absorption of phosphorus and calcium.

 • Lack of light.
-There are cases when people are contraindicated to be under the sun and then it is necessary to abundantly replenish stocks through food.
-For those who have no contraindications, it is imperative to sunbathe.
-But this must be done before 10 am or after 6 pm, when the sun is not aggressive.
-It is useful to sunbathe in winter, but not through glass, because you cannot get vitamin D, but directly.
+There are cases when people are contraindicated from being under the sun and then it is necessary to abundantly replenish supplies through food.
+Those who have no contraindications should definitely sunbathe.
+But this must be done before 10 am or after six pm, when the sun is not aggressive.
+It is also useful to sunbathe in winter, but not through glass, as you cannot get vitamin D, but directly.

-• Dark skin is an obstacle to getting vitamin D through the sun.
+• Dark skin is an obstacle to getting vitamin D from the sun.

 • The perinatal period and lactation are also often accompanied by a deficiency of this vitamin.

-This is just a small list of the reasons that can serve as an impetus for a lack of vitamin D. It is possible to list everything for a very, very long time.
-But basically it all comes down to an improper lifestyle, malnutrition and low mobility.
+• This is just a small list of reasons that can serve as an impetus for a lack of vitamin D. The list of everything can be very, very long.
+But basically it all comes down to poor lifestyle, poor nutrition and lack of mobility.
 A shortage can be recognized by the following factors:

 • Joint pain.
-When bones ache, especially if it happens often, this may be a symptom of a vitamin deficiency.
-With a lack of vitamin D, calcium is very poorly absorbed - hence the problems with bones and joints.
-The further the problem goes, the worse it will be - for example, a simple fall, after which a healthy person got up and walked, the patient will turn into a bone fracture.
+When bones ache, especially if it happens frequently, this may be a symptom of vitamin deficiency.
+With a lack of vitamin D, calcium is very poorly absorbed, hence problems with bones and joints.
+The further the problem goes, the worse it will be - for example, a simple fall, after which a healthy person got up and walked, will result in a broken bone in a patient.

-• Soft enamel, persistent problems with teeth, loss of the latter are also symptoms of vitamin D deficiency.
-In young children, the shortage can manifest itself as a delay in the appearance of teeth.
+• Soft enamel, constant problems with teeth, tooth loss are also symptoms of vitamin D deficiency.
+In young children, the deficiency can manifest itself as a delay in the appearance of teeth.

 • Muscle cramps.